-It is the policy of MDHA to provide minorities, women and small business enterprise equal opportunity to participate in all aspects of contracting and purchasing programs, including but not limited to, participation in procurement contracts for equipment, professional services contracts, and construction contracts.
-To accomplish this MDHA has developed Diversity Business Enterprise Program Initiatives.
-MDHA prohibits discrimination against any person or business in pursuit of these opportunities on the basis of race, color, sex, religion, disability or national origin.
-MDHA will conduct its contracting and purchasing programs so as to prevent any discrimination and to resolve all claims of discrimination.
+Businesses bidding or proposing on procurements are required to comply with the provisions of these procedures.
+MDHA prohibits discrimination against any person or business in pursuit of procurement opportunities on the basis of race, color, sex, religion, disability or national origin.
+MDHA will conduct its contracting and purchasing programs so as to prevent any discrimination and to resolve all allegations of discrimination.

-To ensure that minority, women, and small business firms benefits from procurement opportunities created by the Diversity Business Enterprise Program, proof of ownership, control, management responsibilities are required.
-Minority, women and small businesses will be placed on the vendor listing according to capacity, capability, procurement code and M/W/SBE status.
-Identification of minority, women and small businesses is necessary for evaluating the participation of these firms in MDHA contract activity, and for calculating the percentage of construction and purchases awarded annually to M/W/SBE’s.
-MDHA will accept certification of Minority and Woman Owned Business and approval of Small Business status from the following Agencies:
+Certification ensures that minority, women, and small business firms benefit from MDHA procurement opportunities.
+Minority, women, and small businesses are included in our vendor listing according to capacity, capability, procurement code, and M/W/SBE status.
+Identification of minority, women and small businesses is necessary to evaluate their participation in MDHA contract activity and calculate the percentage of construction and purchases awarded annually to M/W/SBE’s.
+MDHA will accept minority, women, and service-disabled business certifications, including small business approvals from the following agencies:

 VENDOR DATABASE.
 The Agency vendor database is available for viewing on this site.
 Vendors needing to update or make corrections to information should resubmit a new vendor application.

 Download the MDHA DBE Certified Companies List – Works best with Google Chrome